viert/z80js/README.md

 `debug` is a boolean to switch the debug mode on and off.
 In debug mode the library logs a lot of debug data during running commands.

 After creating a cpu instance just run `cpu.execute()` - this will run a single cpu instruction located where PC register points.

+`cpu.disassemble(addr)` disassembles an instruction by address `addr`.
+If no argument is given, the next instruction is being disassembled (i.e. addr equals cpu's PC register).
+For convenience `disassemble` method returns an object with fields
+`dasm` containing the disassembled code string and `nextAddr` for you to know what the address of the following instruction is.